English

 Explore what's inside Edinburgh Castle | Main highlights & attractions

 With over two million visitors flocking to Edinburgh Castle annually, it is arguably one of the most popular attractions in Scotland.
-Read on to discover what’s inside this iconic Scottish Castle steeped in culture and history.
+Read on to discover what’s inside this iconic Scottish castle steeped in culture and history.

-What’s inside Edinburgh Castle?
+What’s inside Edinburgh Castle

 Edinburgh castle Inside

-The Great Hall
+Great Hall

 Built in 1511 for King James IV, the Great Hall at Edinburgh Castle is where state functions and banquets were held.
 Although King James IV was killed in the Battle of Flodden shortly after its construction, the hall now displays weaponry and armor reflecting the castle's military history.